nknewlands/DeepLearningShortCourse/README.md

 **DBN** Ths Demonstrates a Deep Belief Network (DBN) model on the MNINT dataset.
 THe MNIST (Modified National Institute of Standards and Technology database) is a large database of handwritten digits that is commonly used for training various image processing systems.

-**DQN** This example demonstrates deep reinforcement learning for the 'Cartpole' balancing game
+**DQN** This example demonstrates deep reinforcement learning for the 'Cartpole' balancing game.

+**RNN** This example show the different types of Recurent Neural Network (RNN) layers on a temperature dataset (code in R).